AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ### Pre-requisites {#prerequisites}

-Captivate Prime team expects that the following tasks are performed by your organization's Integration Administrators before undertaking the migration process:
+Learning Manager team expects that the following tasks are performed by your organization's Integration Administrators before undertaking the migration process:

-* The Integration Administrator extracts data and content from the incumbent LMS, and transforms the data to the file formats as defined by Captivate Prime.
+* The Integration Administrator extracts data and content from the incumbent LMS, and transforms the data to the file formats as defined by Learning Manager.
-* Captivate Prime does not support importing of users as part of migration process and expects the organization to import users using connectors.
+* Learning Manager does not support importing of users as part of migration process and expects the organization to import users using connectors.
 Adobe Systems expect that these connectors are configured prior to the migration process.
-Refer to [Captivate Prime connectors Help](connectors.md) for more information.
+Refer to [Learning Manager connectors Help](connectors.md) for more information.

-Captivate Prime recommends that Administrators can try out the migration process in a trial account before migrating the data and content into the Captivate Prime production environment.
+Learning Manager recommends that Administrators can try out the migration process in a trial account before migrating the data and content into the Learning Manager production environment.

 ### Key steps of migration process {#keystepsofmigrationprocess}

-The key steps involved in migrating content and data from an existing LMS to Captivate Prime are as follows:
+The key steps involved in migrating content and data from an existing LMS to Learning Manager are as follows:

 1. The Integration Administrator or partner evaluates the existing LMS data and content that needs to be migrated.
-1. Integration Administrator evaluates the tools and specifications that Captivate Prime provides for ingesting data and content.
+1. Integration Administrator evaluates the tools and specifications that Learning Manager provides for ingesting data and content.
 1. Integration Administrator writes code or undertakes manual work to export the training data and content from the older LMS based on the functionality provided by the older LMS.
-1. Once the training data and content is available, the Integration Administrator analyzes and maps the data and content to match the Captivate Prime migration specifications.
+1. Once the training data and content is available, the Integration Administrator analyzes and maps the data and content to match the Learning Manager migration specifications.
-1. Integration Administrator uses the tools provided by Captivate Prime to migrate in the following order:
+1. Integration Administrator uses the tools provided by Learning Manager to migrate in the following order:

-   1. Transfer the learners over to Captivate Prime
+   1. Transfer the learners over to Learning Manager
    1. Transfer training content into Prime and
-   1. Finally, transfer training Data into Captivate Prime.
+   1. Finally, transfer training Data into Learning Manager.

-The organization can start using Captivate Prime LMS along with the legacy content.
+The organization can start using Learning Manager LMS along with the legacy content.

 ### Scope of migration objects {#scopeofmigrationobjects}